 The job of Criminal Defense Attorneys In Orange County, CA is basically to provide legal representation to clients who have been arrested and charged with crimes in court.

 The crimes committed by the defendant may range in severity from a misdemeanor crime to a felony crime which is punishable by different levels of penalties based on the presets of the law.
 Punishment in criminal cases may range from minor fines, community services to months or years in prison.
 In some extreme cases, defendants, if found guilty may be sentenced to life imprisonment or may get the death penalty.

 When faced with a criminal charge, legal representation is one of the most important aspects contributing to the outcome of the case.
 In most cases, a proper criminal defense may be enough to reduce the sentence which the defendant is faced with or overall override the charges causing the court to strike it out.
-To underline the importance of legal representation in criminal cases, the United States Constitution under the Sixth Amendment recommends that all defendants in a criminal charge be entitled to an attorney in the absence of which a public defender will be appointed to represent such a person or persons.
-This means that if you are faced with a criminal charge, under the United States constitution, you are entitled to a public or private practice attorney who will represent you in a court of law.
+To underline the importance of legal representation in criminal cases, the United States Constitution under the Sixth Amendment recommends that all defendants in a criminal charge be entitled to a criminal defense attorney in the absence of which a public defender will be appointed to represent such a person or persons.
+This means that if you are faced with a criminal charge, under the United States constitution, you are entitled to a public or private practice DUI attorney who will represent you in a court of law.

 Why are Criminal Defense Attorneys Important?

 Criminal law is complex as it embodies both the state and federal legislation.
 To drive this point home, each state in the United States has its set criminal laws which mean that the penalties associated with a particular crime in one state differ from the penalties in another state.
 The majority of crimes committed are state crimes with the exception of crimes which are carried out on federal employees or federal properties.